catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

   * user intent seems clear
   * mental model mismatch
 * needs to find a solution to visually communicate the active state more clearly

 ---

+### Frustrations to look out for

+* pretty, but unclear
+* anticipating limitations for implementation

+---